-The Mr. Rogers film A Beautiful Day in the Neighborhood offers a vivid portrayal of the heroically kind children’s television host—but leaves out a fascinating detail from the magazine article that helped inspired the movie.
+The Mr. Rogers film A Beautiful Day in the Neighborhood offers a vivid portrayal of the heroically kind children’s television host—but leaves out a fascinating detail about why Fred Rogers maintained the same weight, 143 pounds, for decades.

 A Beautiful Day in the Neighborhood borrows from Tom Junod’s moving and expansive 1998 profile of Rogers for Esquire, and Junod inspired Matthew Rhys’ character in the film, a fictional Esquire writer named Lloyd Vogel.
 Tom Hanks plays Fred Rogers.

 The film makes clear that he, like everyone else, had to work hard to be patient and kind.
 Junod’s profile includes an amazing detail that illustrates Rogers’ personal discipline, as well as his devotion to serving his young audience.

 Junod wrote that Rogers stepped on a scale in the late 1960s and took note of his weight: 143 pounds.

 “No, not that he weighed 143 pounds, but that he weighs 143 pounds….
 And so, every day, Mister Rogers refuses to do anything that would make his weight change,” Junod explained, adding that he would not drink, smoke, eat “flesh of any kind,” go to bed early or wake up late, or even watch television.

 Junod noted that Rogers swam every day, and weighed himself in his swimsuit to make sure he was always 143 pounds—the weight at which his audiences knew him over the 33 years that his show aired.

 But the number had even greater significance.
 The host explained in his interview with Junod that 143 means “I love you.”